nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## FAQ

-Listed here are some frequently asked questions.
+Listed here are some frequently asked questions that we hope will be helpful for you should you encounter any problems.
 Should you require any other assistance, feel free to [contact us](#contact-us).

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and **overwrite the empty data file** it creates with the file that contains the data of your previous GuestBook home folder.